hailelagi/hailelagi.com/content/writing/a-peek-into-the-beam.md

 end)
 ```

-We can then leverage the high level `Process` library for convenience, to create more processes, thousands or even millions
+We can then leverage the high level `Process` library for convenience, to create more processes, thousands or even millions[^7]
 if need be:

 ```elixir